lbiap/main/README.md

 # If using this software for research:
 Please cite it as follows:
 Cortes, V. & Lake, W. (2023).
-LBiaP: A solution to the problem of attaining observation independence in lexical bundle studies. _International Journal of Corpus Linguistics_.
-Advance online publication.
+LBiaP: A solution to the problem of attaining observation independence in lexical bundle studies. _International Journal of Corpus Linguistics, 28_(2), 263-277.

 # Special Thanks